jackalotisme/se-club/README.md

 Getting Started:

-In your IDE, after opening a folder-
+In your IDE, after opening a new folder-

 ``git clone https://github.com/cloudflips32/se-club.git`` \